pingcap/docs/tiflash-upgrade-guide.md

 **Workaround for downgrading TiFlash in testing or other special scenarios**

-You can forcibly scale in the target TiFlash node and then replicate data from TiKV again.
+To downgrade TiFlash in testing or other special scenarios, you can forcibly scale in the target TiFlash node and then replicate data from TiKV again.
 For detailed steps, see [Scale in a TiFlash cluster](/scale-tidb-using-tiup.md#scale-in-a-tiflash-cluster).